Ndume: Gorilla Foundation

 At the Gorilla Foundation, Koko and Ndume failed to mate.
-Penny Patterson who serves as the President and Research Director at The Gorilla Foundation has said that there needs to be "...several females and one male..." in order for a gorilla family to form.
+Penny Patterson, who serves as the President and Research Director at The Gorilla Foundation, has said that there needs to be "several females and one male" in order for a gorilla family to form.
 While having multiple females is optimal, there were other factors in play.
 When he arrived at The Gorilla Foundation, he interacted with a much larger and dominant female.
-This along with the fact that Koko had not ovulated for at least 19 years prior to her death, most likely played a significant part.
+This, along with the fact that Koko had not ovulated for at least 19 years prior to her death, most likely played a significant part.
 After more than 27 years at the Gorilla Foundation, Ndume was transferred back to the Cincinnati Zoo following a months-long court battle.
 The Gorilla Foundation said, "We are deeply saddened that our beloved Ndume is leaving and wish the very best for his happiness, good health and peace of mind."

 Cincinnati Zoo

-Ndume arrived at the Cincinnati Zoo in the morning of June 14, 2019 after being flown in from the Gorilla Foundation.
+Ndume arrived at the Cincinnati Zoo in the morning of June 14, 2019, after being flown in from the Gorilla Foundation.
 The move went "perfectly smooth" and he "slept most of the way," according to the Cincinnati Zoo's Curator of Primates, Ron Evans.
 Ndume was not tranquilized when being moved, but was given food and water along the way.

 Upon arrival, Ndume was given his own bedroom suite or "play land" that was in close proximity to the zoo’s two gorilla troops.

 The zoo created a third family group with Ndume.
 The zoo introduced Ndume to other gorillas at his pace and he determined which female gorillas were the best fit for him.
 Once Ndume was acclimated to the zoo environment, he was put on exhibit and introduced to zoo guests.
-He has been introduced to a troop with two female gorillas, Chewie and Maria.
+He has been introduced to a troop with two female gorillas, Chewie and Mara.